-There has been for some time a real alternative to the standard design -- namely, translator aids.
+There has been for some time a real alternative to the standard design - namely, translator aids.
 These translator aids have been principally terminology aids of various kinds and some use of standard word processing.
 These aids have been found to be clearly useful.
 However, they have not attracted the attention of computational linguists because they do not involve any really interesting or challenging linguistic processing.
 This is not to say that they are trivial.
-It is, in fact, quite difficult to perfect a reliable, user-friendly word processor or a secure, easy to use automated dictionary.
+It is, in fact, quite difficult to perfect a reliable, user-friendly word processor or a robust, easy to use automated dictionary, especially if they must both be simultaneously visible on the same screen.
 But the challenge is more in the area of computer science and engineering than in computational linguistics.

-Until now, there has not been much real integration of work in machine translation and translator aids.
-This paper is a proposal for a system design which allows just such an integration.
-The proposed system consists of two pieces of hardware: (1) a translator work station (probably a single-user micro-computer) and (2) a "selective" machine translation system (probably running on a mainframe).
+Until now, there has not been much real integration of work in machine translation and translator aids. paper is a proposal for a system design which allows just such an integration.
+The proposed system consists of two pieces of hardware: (1) a translator work station (probably a single-user microcomputer) and (2) a "selective" machine translation system (probably running on a more powerful computer and serving multiple users).
 The translator work station is a three-level system of aids.
 All three levels look much the same to the translator.
-At each level, the translator works at a keyboard and video display.
+At each level, the translator works at the same keyboard and screen.
 The display is divided into two major windows.
-The bottom window contains the current segment of translated text.
-It is a work area, and nothing goes in it except what the translator puts there.
-The upper window contains various aids such as dictionary entries segments of source text, or suggested translations.
+One window (which we will call the output window) contains a portion of the translated text.
+It is a human work area, and nothing goes in it except what the translator puts there.
+The other window (which we will call the input window) contains various helps such as dictionary entries, segments of source text, or suggested translations.

-To the translator, the difference between the various levels is simply the nature of the aids that appear in the upper window; and the translator in all cases produces the translation a segment at a time in the lower window.
+To the translator, the difference between the various levels is simply the nature of the helps that appear in the input window; and the translator in all cases produces the translation a segment at a time in the output window.
 Internally, however, the three levels are vastly different.

 Level 1 is the lowest level of aid to the translator.
 At this level, there is no need for data entry of the source text.
 The translator can sit down with a source text on paper and begin translating immediately.
-The system at this level includes word processing of the target text, access to a terminology file, and access to an expansion code file to speed up use of commonly encountered terms.
+The system at this level includes word processing of the target text, access to a local terminology file, and communications either with remote data bases of documents and terminology or with other translators.

 Level 2 is an intermediate level at which the source text must be available in machine readable form.
-It can be entered remotely and supplied to the translator (e.g. on a diskette) or it can be entered at the translator work station.
-Level 2 provides all the aids available at level 1 and two additional aids -- (a) preprocessing of the source text to search for unusual or misspelled terms, etc., and (b) dynamic processing of the source text as it is translated.
-The translator sees in the upper window the current segment of text to be translated and suggested translations of selected words and phrases found by automatically identifying the words of the current segment of source text and looking them up in the bilingual dictionary that can be accessed manually in level 1.
+It can be entered remotely and supplied to the translator (e.g. on a diskette) or it can be entered at the translator work station by a clerk.
+Level 2 provides all the aids available at level 1 and two additional helps - (a) preprocessing of the source text to search for unusual or misspelled terms, etc., and (b) dynamic processing of the source text as it is translated.
+The translator sees in the input window the current segment of text to be translated and suggested translations of selected words and phrases found by automatically identifying the words of the current segment of source text and looking them up in the bilingual dictionary that can be accessed manually in level 1.